EliTaue/traveldestinations/source/chile_famouspeople.rst

 been serving since 2018, and has served a previous term from 2010 to 2014.
-Prior to presidency, he served as senator for East Santiago, foundedgi of many socioeconomic foundations, and is a well-known economist and businessman.
+Prior to presidency, he served as senator for East Santiago, founder of many socioeconomic foundations, and is a well-known economist and businessman.
 .. image:: C_President.jpg